pingidentity/pingidentity-devops-getting-started/docs/reference/readOnlyFilesystem.md

 In some environments, there is a requirement that the container filesystem be read-only.
 Our product images are maturing to support this capability natively in the future.
 In the meantime, this guide will explain the overall concepts and provide an example with PingDirectory.
 The other product images will operate in a similar manner.

 !!! warning "Example only"
-    This guide is intended to provide an example implementation of solving this problem; your situation might require a slightly different approach.
+    This guide is intended to provide an example implementation of solving this problem; your situation might require a different approach.

 !!! note "Ping image exploration"
-    An excellent starting point for understanding what goes on with our images as they are initiated can be found in [this video](https://videos.pingidentity.com/detail/videos/devops/video/6314748082112/ping-product-docker-image-exploration).
+    An excellent starting point for understanding what goes on with our containers as they are instantiated can be found in [this video](https://videos.pingidentity.com/detail/videos/devops/video/6314748082112/ping-product-docker-image-exploration).
 It is highly recommended that you take the time to view it prior to working through this guide.

 ### High-level process